-1. A precise value of the weighted cost of capital (WACC), should be subject to market conditions and determined under a clear, auditable methodology.
-As regards calculating capital structure, a market valuation should be preferred over book valuation.
+- A precise value of the weighted average cost of capital (WACC), should be subject to market conditions and determined under a clear, auditable methodology.
+As regards calculating capital structure, a market valuation should be preferred over book valuation. - 2.

-- 2. We have noted that over the period of time TRAI has used pre-tax WACC in the range 12.21% to 15% for various telecom network services and it has also been noted that in the recent past for various telecom services TRAI has used 15% pre-tax WACC as benchmark , therefore, we also recommend the same for CLS access charges - 3.
 For asset depreciation, the most straightforward method is the straight-line method (SLM), with asset lives and net salvage values reflecting (useful) life of the asset.
-We note that TRAI has taken weighted average life of various telecom network elements as 10 years by following SLM; we recommend the depreciation rate 10% by following the SLM for CLS access charges. - 4.
-We also note that that the information provided under Annexure III to V of the consultation paper indicate that for CLS access facilities on IRU basis, capital expenditure has been recovered in 3 years where for practical purpose IRU is considered for 10 to15 years. - 5.
-We recommend that under the consortium model, the amount of capital expenditure which has been reimbursed by the members should be deducted before computation of depreciation and WACC.

-Q 4: Which cost heads/ network elements should be included/ excluded while calculating Access Facilitation and Co-location charges?
+We note that TRAI has taken weighted average life of various telecom network elements as 10 years by following SLM; we recommend the depreciation rate 10% by following the SLM for CLS access charges.

+- 3. We also note that that the information provided under Annexes III to V of the consultation paper indicate that for CLS access facilities on IRU basis, capital expenditure has been recovered in 3 years where for practical purpose IRU is considered for 10 to 15 years. - 4.
+We recommend that under the consortium model, the amount of capital expenditure which has been reimbursed by the members should be deducted before computation of depreciation and WACC. - Q 4: Which cost heads/ network elements should be included/ excluded while calculating Access Facilitation and Co-location charges?
 Please enumerate the items with specific reasons.